Use AI coding agents

 Run

-aspire agent initand select Install Aspire skill file. -
+aspire agent initand select the Aspire workflow skills you want to install. -

 Review and delete the old